HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 developers) about how the data and metadata in the DCP are structured and organized.
 At the June 2019 DCP F2F meeting in Cambridge, a breakout session was held to discuss "What is a bundle?", and a lot of useful discussion occurred.
 This RFC will formally document what a bundle is, anchoring the definition on how bundles support HCA DCP data consumers.
-This RFC will also describe new bundles types that could be supported by the HCA DCP.
+This RFC will also describe new bundle types that could be supported by the HCA DCP.

 ### User Stories